guoshugs/assembly-os/README.md

 - Direct memory and hardware manipulation
 - Strong familiarity with protected mode and paging

-It is included here as part of my school/internship application portfolio.
+It is included here as part of my school application portfolio.